 How Long Does it Take for Nicotine to Leave the Body?

-While giving up smoking may be difficult in the beginning, the long-term results can add years to your life.
-Bariatric surgery procedures, such as gastric sleeve, are meant as a tool to be utilized alongside proper nutrition and an overall healthy lifestyle.
-By cutting out risk factors such as smoking, you increase your chances of overall success.
+While quitting smoking may be difficult initially, the long-term results can add years to your life.
+Bariatric surgery procedures, such as gastric sleeve, are meant to be utilized alongside proper nutrition and an overall healthy lifestyle.
+You increase your chances of overall success by cutting out risk factors such as smoking.